-This game is all about the evolution of video games, starting you off with two colors and a 2D character.
+This game is all about the evolution of video games, starting you off with monochrome graphics and a 2D character.
 As you progress, you unlock new technologies and new graphics until you reach the modern, 3D/HD age.

 Your sort of meta-journey is punctuated by references to classic RPGs and movies, so keep a sharp eye out and enjoy the Easter eggs thrown in as you battle and loot and level up.

 If you love RPGs, no matter when they were made, then you'll love Evoland and the sequel Evoland 2 which expands on the meta-narrative journey through video game history.

 Like Pokémon?
 Love Rick and Morty?
 Does the Pope have lips?
 Is a chicken Catholic?
 At their core, the original Pokémon games were glorious RPGs and Pocket Mortys is about as close as you can get to (legally) playing the classic Pokémon games on your phone.
 (Yeah, Pokémon Go is a thing, but it's just not the same!)